davidmalcolm/texi2rst/output/binary-compatibility.rst

   * layout and alignment of virtual tables

-Some GCC compilation options cause the compiler to generate code that does not conform to the platforms default ABI.
+Some GCC compilation options cause the compiler to generate code that does not conform to the platform's default ABI.
 Other options cause different program behavior for implementation-defined features that are not covered by an ABI.
-These options are provided for consistency with other compilers that do not follow the platforms default ABI or the usual behavior of implementation-defined features for the platform.
+These options are provided for consistency with other compilers that do not follow the platform's default ABI or the usual behavior of implementation-defined features for the platform.
 Be very careful about using such options.